William A. Eddy: World War I

 Capt.
 William Eddy (4th from left), 1918.

 Following his graduation from Princeton University in 1917 and marriage to Mary Garvin, Eddy was accepted into the United States Marine Corps on June 6, 1917, as a "temporary second lieutenant" and was a part of the first American Marines fighting in Europe in World War I, serving as an intelligence officer with the 6th Marine Regiment.

 During the war he fought alongside other U.S. Marines in the German Offensive of 1918 and in the Battle of Belleau Wood against German Empire troops that same year.
 The battle is seen as an important success for allied forces against the Germans.
 On the night of 4 June, Lt.
 Eddy, the intelligence officer for the 6th Marines, and two men stole through German lines to gather information about German forces.
 They gathered valuable information showing the Germans were consolidating machine gun positions and bringing in artillery.
 While this activity indicated an attack was not immediately likely, their increasing strength was creating a base of attack that raised concern about them breaking through to Paris.
 Eddy was wounded in his right hip at Belleau Wood.
 The hip eventually became infected, which led Eddy to lose all mobility in the hip and left him with a pronounced limp for the rest of his life.
 He was then sent back to the U.S. to recuperate.

 For his actions as a combat Marine in World War I, he received the Navy Cross, the Distinguished Service Cross, two Silver Stars, and two Purple Hearts.

 Interwar period

 After his military service, Eddy taught at Peekskill Military Academy in New York.
 In 1922, he received his doctorate from Princeton University.
 His dissertation was on Gulliver's Travels.
+His book on Gulliver is regarded as a significant examination of some issues.

 In 1923, he was appointed as the chair of the English Department at the American University in Cairo in Egypt.
 His wife and children found life in Egypt difficult, however, and Eddy returned to the U.S. in 1928 to accept a teaching position at Dartmouth College.

 In 1936, he became president of Hobart College in Upstate New York.